California approves roadmap for carbon neutrality by 2045

 Another goal would mean new residential and commercial buildings will be powered by electric appliances before the next decade.

-The calls to dramatically lower reliance on oil and gas comes as public officials continue to grapple with how to avoid blackouts when record-breaking heat waves lead Californians to crank up their air conditioning.
+The calls for dramatically lowering reliance on oil and gas come as public officials continue to grapple with how to avoid blackouts when record-breaking heat waves push Californians to crank up their air conditioning.

+And the Western States Petroleum Association took issue with the plan’s timeline.

+“CARB’s latest draft of the Scoping Plan has acknowledged what dozens of studies have confirmed — that a complete phase-out of oil and gas is unrealistic,” said Catherine Reheis-Boyd, the group’s president, in a statement.
+“A plan that isn’t realistic isn’t really a plan at all.”

 TRANSPORTATION

-Note: This story has been updated to correct the plan’s target for aviation fuel demand from electric or hydrogen sources.
-It is 20%, not 10%.